 Mariana began farming in 2008 after studying Anthropology and Organic Crop Production at the University of Florida.
 She was fortunate to find a mentor in Rose Koenig, of Rosie’s Organic Farm where she learned to manage a 10 acre certified organic vegetable, herb, and flower farm and 100 member Community Supported Agriculture operation.
 In 2013 she joined the team at Swallowtail as the CSA manager, and crew leader.
 In 2015, Mariana founded Ladybug Blooms, the Floral Design Studio at Swallowtail Farm.
 Now, in addition to the CSA she manages all things floral on the farm including wedding and event design, market bouquets, and our flower CSA subscriptions.

-Joelle Jaskiel came to Swallowtail in 2014 as an apprentice interested in working with animals and quickly demonstrated herself as a quick learner, strong leader, and dedicated steward of the land and all its creatures.
-Now, Joelle manages the farm’s flock of laying hens, and co-manages our pigs, sheep, and cows.
+Joelle Jaskiel came to Swallowtail in 2014 as an apprentice interested in working with animals and quickly demonstrated herself as a fast learner, strong leader, and dedicated steward of the land and all its creatures.
+Now, Joelle manages the farm’s flock of laying hens and our pigs, sheep, and cows.
 She also manages our Farm to Table dinner series, assists with all types of field work, and helps teach our crew of apprentices each season.
-She is a lady of many talents, and an amazing farmer.
+She is a lady of many talents and is passionate about butchery, chickens, pigs, succulents, roses, cooking, hide making, building things, old trucks, and has recently started her own homestead just down the road from Swallowtail.

 Swallowtail Farm is possible in large part through the vision, generosity of heart, and cooperative spirits of Rick and Jane Nesbit, who own the land our farm is resident on.
 They are graciously partnering with me in the management of the farm as a whole, and have the foresight to see the farm as a beneficial complement to their home.
 It is with the utmost humility and gratitude that we grow food on their land without payment of lease or mortgage.
 In essence, they are thereby giving the great gift of facilitating our effort to produce the best food possible at a price that is accessible to the community.
 Farming on a small scale is increasingly obstructed by development and speculation, as these forces have made the cost of land prohibitive of itself.
 With this in mind, we consider it a blessing that our work has been relieved of this element of challenge.